 Jonathan Edwards catalyzed the revivals known as the Great Awakening.
 While Edwards was not the most prolific revivalist of the era—that honor belonged to George Whitefield—he did deliver the most famous sermon of the eighteenth century, commonly called “Sinners in the Hands of Angry God.”
 This excerpt is drawn from the final portion of the sermon, known as the application, where hearers were called to take action.

 Gibson Clough enlisted in the militia during the Seven Years War.
 His diary shows the experience of soldiers in the conflict, but also reveals the brutal discipline of the British regular army.
 Soldiers like Clough ended their term of service with pride in their role defending the glory of Britain but also suspicion of the rigid British military.

 Pontiac, an Ottawa war chief, drew on the teachings of the prophet Neolin to rally resistance to European powers.
 This passage includes Neolin’s call that Native Americans abandon ways of life adapted after contact with Europeans.

 The end of the Seven Years War brought shockwaves throughout Native American communities.
-With the French removed from North America, their former Indian allies were forced to adapt quickly.
+With the French removed from North America, their former Native American allies were forced to adapt quickly.
 In this document, a Choctaw leader expresses his concern over the new political reality.